Xilinx/PYNQ/docs/source/pynq_sd_card.rst

      After the VM has been successfully loaded, you will see a folder */pynq* on your VM; this folder is shared with your PYNQ repository on your host OS.
-  5. (optionally) To restart the VM without losing the shared folder, in your terminal, run:
+  5. (optional) To restart the VM without losing the shared folder, in your terminal, run:

      .. code-block:: console